• Skip to primary navigation

 ♨️ Can I bake tortilla chips?

-Although the most common way to make tortilla chips is to fry them in oil, it's absolutely possible to use your oven!
+While the most common way to make tortilla chips is to fry them in oil, it’s absolutely possible to bake tortilla chips in your oven.

-For a lower-calorie version, spread the cut-up tortillas out on a baking sheet.
+For a lower-calorie version, spread the cut tortillas out on a baking sheet.
 Lightly brush them with oil and bake at 375 degrees F for 7-8 minutes per side.

 Corn Tortillas, Salt, and Oil.